rbhenao/projectEuler/README.md

 [project Euler](https://projecteuler.net/) is a website dedicated to computational problems intended to be solved by computer programs.

 ## Solutions
-Solutions to problems I have solved are posted here.
+Solutions to problems I have solved are posted under the **src** directory.